Adélaïde Hautval

-Adélaïde Haas Hautval (1 January 1906 – 17 October 1988) was a French physician, psychiatrist, and Holocaust rescuer.
-Imprisoned in Auschwitz concentration camp during the Second World War, she provided medical care to Jewish prisoners and refused to participate in Nazi medical experiments.
-In 1965, she was recognised as Righteous Among the Nations by Yad Vashem for her moral courage and efforts to protect Jewish lives.
+Adélaïde Haas Hautval (1 January 1906 – 17 October 1988) was a French physician and psychiatrist who resisted Nazi medical practices during the Holocaust.
+Arrested in 1942 after crossing the demarcation line without authorisation, she was interned in several camps, including Pithiviers and Beaune-la-Rolande, before being deported in January 1943 to Auschwitz concentration camp as part of the Convoi des 31000.
+At Auschwitz, Hautval provided medical care to Jewish prisoners and refused to participate in forced sterilisation experiments.
+She was later transferred to Ravensbrück, where she remained imprisoned until liberation in 1945.

+After the war, she resumed her medical career and testified in the 1964 British libel trial Dering v Uris, offering crucial evidence concerning medical crimes at Auschwitz.
+In 1965, she was recognised by Yad Vashem as one of the Righteous Among the Nations for her moral courage and efforts to protect Jewish lives.

 Early life

-Hautval was born on 1 January 1906 in Le Hohwald, a village in the Alsace region of eastern France.
+Marthe Adélaïde Haas was born on 1 January 1906 in Le Hohwald, a village in the Alsace region of eastern France.
 She was the seventh and youngest child of Philippe Haas, a Protestant minister active in the region during the 1890s, and Sophie Lydie Kuntz, daughter of Jean-Hippolyte Kuntz, proprietor of the Grand Hotel Du Hohwald.
+In 1910 the family moved to Guebwiller.
 Known affectionately as "Heidi" in childhood, she later adopted the name "Hautval" in memory of her native village.
+She was raised in a devout Protestant family, and later attributed her moral opposition to Nazi persecution to her Christian convictions.

 She studied medicine at the University of Strasbourg and specialised in psychiatry, training in various institutions across France and Switzerland.
 During the evacuation of Alsace in 1939, she was relocated to the Dordogne region with much of the local population.
 She continued her psychiatric work at the Lannemezan facility in the Hautes-Pyrénées.